jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - Axes of changing requirements​.
 - API users are the source of changes.
 - More responsibilities a class has, ​the more likely it's going to be changed.
-- Applying SRP we want to separate different concerns. ​A class should do one thing, ​and do it well!
-- SRP can be applied at different levels:​
-  - function​
-  - object​
-  - module
 - Classes with too many responsibilities ​are hard to understand!
 - When SRP is violated, responsibilities ​start to collate with each other. ​They become coupled.
 - Gather all the same responsibilities together and separate from each other those which are different.